lostechies/blog/_ryansvihla/2016-04-09-reflection-scala-2-10-and-spark-weird-errors-when-saving-to-cassandra.md

   - Scala
   - Spark
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2016/04/09/reflection-scala-2-10-and-spark-weird-errors-when-saving-to-cassandra.html).*

 <p id="d1a6">
   This originally started with this <a href="http://stackoverflow.com/questions/35024274/java-io-invalidclassexception-org-apache-spark-sql-types-timestamptype-and-java/35187029#35187029" rel="nofollow" data-href="http://stackoverflow.com/questions/35024274/java-io-invalidclassexception-org-apache-spark-sql-types-timestamptype-and-java/35187029#35187029">SO question</a>, and I’ll be honest I was flummoxed for a couple of days looking at this (in no small part because the code was doing a lot).
 But at some point I was able to isolate all issues down to dataFrame.saveToCassandra.
 Every 5 or so runs I’d get one or two errors:
 </p>